cloud-bulldozer/orion/README.md

 ## Build Orion
 Building Orion is a straightforward process.
 Follow these commands:

+**Note: Orion Compatibility**

+Orion currently supports Python versions `3.8.x`, `3.9.x`, `3.10.x`, and `3.11.x`.
+Please be aware that using other Python versions might lead to dependency conflicts caused by hunter, creating a challenging situation known as "dependency hell."
+It's crucial to highlight that Python `3.12.x` may result in errors due to the removal of distutils, a dependency used by numpy.
+This information is essential to ensure a smooth experience with Orion and avoid potential compatibility issues.

 Clone the current repository using git clone.

 ```